IT TAKES AN ABUNDANCE OF LAWS TO MAKE MEN CRIMINALS

 The Electronic Eye: The Rise of Surveillance Society - Lyon - Cited by 573

-SADLY TARGETED VICTIMS, HAVE BEEN CONVENIENTLY SET-UP IN MASSIVE ONGOING MIND CONTROL PROGRAMS DATING BACK DECADES, OF WHICH PROFITS FROM BOTH ILLEGAL INFILTRATION OF DRUGS INTO SPECIFIC COMMUNITIES FOR MIND CONTROL TESTING AND LEGAL DRUGS FOR BIG PHARMA PROFIT TESTING IN BOTH URBAN AND AFFLUENT COMMUNITIES.
-THIS INCLUDES TARGETING AND SET-UPS FOR EVERY REASON UNDER THE SUN AS SHOWN IN THE LINK, BELOW I.E., ACTIVISM, WHISTLEBLOWING, OR JUST HUMAN GUINEA PIGS, FOR ADVANCING TECHNOLOGY.
+SADLY TARGETED VICTIMS, HAVE BEEN CONVENIENTLY SET-UP IN MASSIVE ONGOING MIND CONTROL PROGRAMS DATING BACK DECADES, OF WHICH PROFITS FROM BOTH ILLEGAL INFILTRATION OF DRUGS INTO SPECIFIC COMMUNITIES FOR MIND CONTROL TESTING AND LEGAL DRUGS FOR BIG PHARMA PROFIT TESTING IN BOTH URBAN AND AFFLUENT COMMUNITIES COMBINED WITH MASS CONTROL TECHNOLOGY.
+THOUSANDS ARE TARGETED AND SET-UPS FOR EVERY REASON UNDER THE SUN AS SHOWN IN THE LINK, BELOW, ACTIVISM, WHISTLEBLOWING, OR JUST HUMAN GUINEA PIGS, FOR ADVANCING TECHNOLOGY USE.

-THE FACT IS, "THE PROGRAM" IS A NEVER-ENDING AND HISTORICALLY DESIGNED, FOR SOCIAL AND MASS POPULATION CONTROL EFFORTS BY VARIOUS HIGH LEVEL AGENCIES WITH TODAY UNIFIED MILITARY TECHNOLOGICAL METHODS.
+THE FACT IS, "THE PROGRAM" IS A NEVER-ENDING AND HAS BEEN HISTORICALLY DESIGNED, FOR ONGOING SOCIAL AND MASS POPULATION CONTROL EFFORTS BY VARIOUS HIGH LEVEL AGENCIES WITH TODAY UNIFIED MILITARY TECHNOLOGICAL METHODS.

-THE COLD HARD TRUTH IS THIS GLOBAL POPULATION CONTROL EFFORT, AND THOSE IN HIGH PLACES AT THE HIGHEST ECHELON OF APPROVAL DO NOT GIVE A DARN ABOUT THEIR PUPPETS EITHER EXCEPT FOR THE PURPOSE THEY SERVE.
+THE COLD HARD TRUTH IS THIS GLOBAL POPULATION CONTROL EFFORT, AND THOSE IN HIGH PLACES AT THE HIGHEST ECHELON BY APPROVAL DO NOT GIVE A DARN ABOUT THEIR ENFORCER PUPPETS EXCEPT FOR THE PURPOSE THEY SERVE.